xorza/md2tgmdv2/tests/7-input.md

         t = token_count(msg_text)

         if t > MAX_CHUNK_TOKENS:
-            # Oversized single message case
+            # Oversized single message:
-            # Strategy: summarize it alone first, then replace it.
+            # summarize it alone or split it by paragraphs first
             short = summarize_single_message(msg)
             replacement = {role: "assistant", content: "(summary of oversized message) " + short}

-            if current not empty:
+            if current_chunk not empty:
-                chunks.append(current)
+                chunks.append(current_chunk)
-                current = []
+                current_chunk = []
                 current_tokens = 0

             chunks.append([replacement])
             continue

-        if current_tokens + t > MAX_CHUNK_TOKENS and current not empty:
+        if current_tokens + t > MAX_CHUNK_TOKENS and current_chunk not empty:
-            chunks.append(current)
+            chunks.append(current_chunk)
-            current = [msg]
+            current_chunk = [msg]
             current_tokens = t
         else:
-            current.append(msg)
+            current_chunk.append(msg)
             current_tokens += t

-    if current not empty:
+    if current_chunk not empty:
-        chunks.append(current)
+        chunks.append(current_chunk)

     return chunks
 ```

-### Oversized-message handling (important)
+### 3.2 Oversized single-message handling (important)

-If a single user message is huge (pasted logs), you must either:
+If a single message is huge (pasted logs, large code blocks), you have two safe options:

-- summarize it alone, or
+- **Option 1 (recommended):** Run a “summarize this message” call and replace it with the summary.
-- split that one message into paragraphs and summarize paragraphs
+- **Option 2:** Split that message into paragraphs/sections, summarize each, then merge.

-Otherwise chunking fails.
+If you don’t do this, chunking breaks.

 ---

-## 5) Step 2: Summarize Each Chunk Using a Strict Schema (First-Level Summaries)
+## 4) Step B — Summarize each chunk with a strict schema

-Do not ask for a generic “summary.”
-Demand structured fields.
+The quality of your whole pipeline depends on the *schema*.
+Without it, you’ll lose constraints and decisions.

-### Chunk summary prompt (copy/paste)
+### 4.1 Chunk summarization prompt (copy‑paste)

-**System (or leading instruction):**
+Use this for every chunk:

 > You are summarizing a segment of a long user–assistant conversation.
 > PURPOSE: Produce a compact, information-dense summary that can replace the raw messages in future prompts.